 Choosing a career is no longer about simply following a passion.
 While passion should play a part, deciding upon a career for the future involves much more.
-Security, opportunities for success, and a salary structure that is solid are critical aspects of selecting a profession or area of study that makes sense.
-In the past, stable careers with good salaries were hard to come by; however, more options exist today than ever before.
+Security, opportunities for success, and a solid salary structure are critical aspects of selecting a profession or area of study that makes sense.
+In the past, stable careers could be hard to come by.
+However, more options exist today than ever before.
 What turns a job into a long-term career?
 Which fields offer the most promise?

 When Do Jobs Become Long-Term Careers?

 Many factors work together to determine which jobs could become long-term careers.
 Some factors are dependent upon the individual employee while others have more to do with the positions themselves.

 - Happiness and Satisfaction.
 A career cannot be a long-term opportunity if the employee is not satisfied with the work that he or she is responsible for.
 Stable careers with good salaries are nice, but an employee must feel fulfilled, be engaged in the position’s mission, and be interested in moving forward for success.
 This is where passion becomes more critical.
 Considering your interests and what motivates you is essential when examining career opportunities.

 - Structure.
 Once again, this is an independent factor that depends upon the individual.
 Some people are born to be entrepreneurs.
 The idea of stepping out into the unknown is exciting and motivating.
 Others value structure and wish to follow paths that have already been paved.
 Generally speaking, proven careers offer the greatest opportunity for lasting in the long term.
 Entrepreneurship – while exciting with the potential for great success – does not always offer the most security.
 Stable careers with good salaries are often accompanied by some type of tried and true structure.